50 MUST-KNOW JAZZ STANDARDS (LEARN THESE JAZZ STANDARDS FIRST)

 “Autumn Leaves” – Music by Joseph Kosma and lyrics by Jacques Prévert (French) and Johnny Mercer (English).

 As far as jazz songs are concerned, Autumn Leaves may be the most famous tune on this list.
-This song became popular during the Hard Bop era and was originally a French song: “Les Feuilles Mortes.”
+This song joined the ranks of popular tunes in the Hard Bop era and was originally a French song: “Les Feuilles Mortes.”

 • Ahmad Jamal – “The Ahmad Jamal Trio” (1955)